Cartagena, Colombia: Colonial era: 1533–1717

 In 1568, Sir John Hawkins tried to persuade Governor Martín de las Alas to open a trade fair in the city which would allow his men to sell foreign goods.
 This was a violation of Spanish law, which forbade trade with foreigners.
 Many in the settlement suspected this would have allowed Hawkins to sack the port afterwards; and as such the governor declined.
 Hawkins bombarded the city for 8 days, but failed to make any significant impacts and withdrew.
 Then Francis Drake attacked in April 1586 with 23 ships and 3,000 men.
 Drake burned 200 houses and the cathedral, departing only after a ransom was paid a month later.

 Spain then commissioned Bautista Antonelli in 1586 to design a master scheme for defending its Caribbean ports.
 This included a second visit to Cartagena in 1594 when he drew up plans for a walled city.

 In 1610, the Holy Office of the Inquisition was established in Cartagena and The Palace of Inquisition was completed in 1770.
 Sentences were pronounced in the main city plaza, today's Plaza de Bolivar, during the Autos de Fe ceremonies.
 Crimes under its jurisdiction included those of heresy, blasphemy, bigamy and witchcraft.
-A total of 767 people were punished, which ranged from fines, wearing a Sanbenito, life imprisonment, or even death for five unlucky souls.
+A total of 767 people were punished, which ranged from fines, wearing a Sanbenito, life imprisonment, or even the death of five.
 The Inquisition was abolished with independence in 1811.

 The first slaves were brought by Pedro de Heredia to work as "macheteros", clearing the underbrush.
 By the 17th century, Cartagena had become an important slave market in the New World, centered around the Plaza de los Coches.
 European slave traders began to bring enslaved peoples from Africa during this period.
 Spain was the only European power that did not establish factories in Africa to purchase slaves and therefore the Spanish Empire relied on the asiento system, awarding merchants from other European nations the license to trade enslaved people to their overseas territories.

 Gov. Francisco de Murga made the Inner Bay an "impregnable lagoon", according to Segovia, which included the forts El Boquerón, Castillo Grande, Manzanillo, and Manga.
 Besides the walls built to defend the historic district of Calamari, Francisco de Murga enclosed Getsemani with protective walls starting in 1631.
 This included the battery of Media Luna of San Antonio, located between the bastions of Santa Teresa and Santa Barbara, which protected the only gate and causeway to the mainland.